David-Moody/cgenff_charmm2gmx/README.md

 Python scripts to convert CGenFF stream files to GROMACS format

-# Compatibility
+## Compatibility

 This script was updated for Python 3.13+.
+It should also work for 3.11 and onwards.
+A newer Python version is required as the script has been updated to include complete type hinting.

 For older versions of Python see the legacy_scripts folder.